 Benefits of automation testing

-Automation testing is a useful option that’s flexible enough to be deployed in almost any situation, not only reducing the developer workload but also reinforcing best practices to eliminate errors.
-The benefits of automation are felt immediately, giving developers a clear picture of where their software is in its life cycle—and how to improve upon it.
+Automation testing is a useful option that’s flexible enough to be deployed in almost any situation.
+This approach not only reducies the developer workload but also reinforces best practices, further eliminating errors.
+The benefits of automation are felt immediately.
+They give developers a clear picture of where their software is in its life cycle and how to improve upon it.

 Reduce time on QA

 For developers, the time it takes to verify the quality of software could be used on more important tasks.
-Automation testing speeds up QA test cycles and allows them to be repeated and easily verified, freeing up time for more significant duties or focusing efforts on creative tasks.
+Automation testing speeds up QA test cycles.
+Test become easy to repeat and easy to verify, freeing up time for more significant duties or focusing efforts on creative tasks.

 Hyper-intelligent regression testing